Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-10-02-twitter_card_in_twitter.md

 title: Twitter Cards
 date: 2021-10-02
 categories: jekyll
-description: Adding a bit of flare to your blog posts when sharing on Twitter.
+description: Adding a bit of flare to your blog posts when sharing on Twitter by showing a customized twitter card with pictures.
 tags: Blog
 ---